The House. And the Clincher.

 Now we get to use it as a quiet reading space (and a sometime pretend library.
 Anyone need to renew Jamberry for another 5 minutes?)

-This bathroom used to be a dysfunctional breakfast room.
-Which is pretty fascinating, but it’s not the clincher.
+The bathroom above — which we outfitted in honed Carrara marble subway and hex tiles bought wholesale online — used to be a dysfunctional breakfast room.
+Which is pretty fascinating, but it's not the clincher.
 Would you like to know what is?

 We're moving to London.
 That's the clincher.
 So if you like this house enough to want to live in it (and I sure do, but as of August 2011 that will no longer be the point), you might want to drop me a line.
 It just might be available.
 More about the move another time.
 I'm quite chuffed about it, actually.